Learn to Hunt

-Teachers interested in water-based programing for their students may benefit from additional resources in the abscence of a locally-led water quality monitoring program in their area.
+Teachers interested in water-based programming for their students may benefit from additional resources in the absence of a locally-led water quality monitoring program in their area.
 They are welcome to continue or develop a new monitoring program for their region with their school; however, these options provide other outlets for conservation and water quality education:

 training for individual volunteers will be offered by the locally-led volunteer monitoring point person or other trained staff. volunteer monitoring training presentations and manuals are available as a resource for locally-led programs and their training needs. the local program may edit these documents as needed to suit their specific monitoring strategy and volunteer group.

 the dnr also offers an advanced training for watershed professionals called stream and watershed integrated management (swim).

 the dnr can provide training for organized groups as needed, however, development of new training materials such as videos is being examined as an alternative for increased flexibility and efficiency.

 for more information contact steve konrady: email@example.com or 515-204-1456

 volunteer monitoring training presentations and manuals are available as a resource for locally-led programs and their training needs. the local program may edit these documents as needed to suit their specific monitoring strategy and volunteer group.